-To take advantage of the convenience of RSS, you’ll need a special piece of software (called a “newsreader” or “aggregator”) to collect, organize, and display all your feeds.
+To take advantage of the convenience of RSS, you’ll need a newsreader or aggregator to collect, organize, and display all your feeds.

 A variety of free and commercial readers are available.
-Some (such as Bloglines, Google Reader, NetVibes, and My Yahoo) are web-based, others (such as AmphetaDesk, or NetNewsWire for Macs) have to be downloaded to your computer.
-Some browsers, such as Firefox and Safari, offer integrated feed readers.
+Some (such as AOL Reader, Feedly, NetVibes, and DIGG Reader) are web-based, others (such as AmphetaDesk, or NetNewsWire for Macs) have to be downloaded to your computer.
+Most web browsers now offer offer integrated feed readers.
 An exhaustive list of RSS readers is available on the Open Directory Project.

 Once you’ve found a newsreader that you’re comfortable using; you’re ready to go!
 To subscribe to our feeds, right-click on any of the links in the left-hand sidebar on this page, select “copy shortcut,” and then paste the URL (as directed) into your newsreader.